Kimber 1911 Field Strip- Disassembly & Reassembly Instructions

 Which 1911 models does this Procedure Work For?

 This 1911 disassembly and reassembly procedure will work for most, if not all makes and models of 1911 pistols with a 5″ barrel.
-Some will be referred to as “Government” models.the M1911 pistol is the original designation for the 5″ Government model.
+Some will be referred to as “Government” models.
+The M1911 pistol is the original designation for the 5″ Government model.

 Different Manufacturers may use other names to signify a 5″ full size 1911.
 For example, Kimber refers to some of their 5″ models as “Custom”, such as Master Carry Custom.
 The Master Carry Pro will have their 4″ barrel, and the Master Carry Ultra will have a 3″ Barrel.